abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

     assert_redirected_to maintenance_path
   end

-  test "does not redirect to maintenance path when IP is white listed" do
+  test "does not redirect to maintenance path when IP is whitelisted" do
     get root_path, {}, { 'REMOTE_ADDR' => '1.2.3.4' }
     assert_equal root_path, path
   end